 Being Part of Britain

 As a school we value and celebrate the diverse heritages of all the cultures within our school and what it means to be part of British Society.
-With approximately 20 different nationalities represented in All Saints’ we fully embrace and celebrate diversity and the many qualities this brings to our school.
-As a number of our families join our school as non-speakers of English, we offer fully integrated EAL support to the children as well as access to ESOL lessons for parents, fully supporting the learning of English
+With a number of different nationalities represented in All Saints’ we fully embrace and celebrate diversity and the many qualities this brings to our school.
+As several of our families join our school as non-speakers of English, we offer fully integrated EAL support to the children as well as access to ESOL lessons for parents, fully supporting the learning of English